“AM I OVERTRAINING?” – 10 SIGNS YOU’RE TRAINING TOO HARD

 Yes, overtraining does exist and can become a real concern for some lifters, though it is harder to reach than most people think.

-Common signs of overtraining include a decrease in lifting strength, lower energy levels and motivation (both in and out of the gym), getting sick more often, chronically sore joints, diminished sleep quality, lowered libido, increased water retention and an elevated resting heart rate.
+Common signs of overtraining include a decrease in lifting strength, lower energy levels and motivation (both in and out of the gym), getting sick more often, chronically sore joints, diminished sleep quality, lowered libido, increased water retention, an elevated resting heart rate, and general aches and pains.

 Keep these warning signs in mind and don’t be afraid to back off a bit if your body is clearly trying to tell you something.